KowalewskiPawel/QuantumGains/README.md

 ### Backend

-The backend is hosted on Heroku at https://quantumgains-production.up.railway.app/.
+The backend is hosted on Railway.app at https://quantumgains-production.up.railway.app/.
 The API endpoints can be accessed at https://quantumgains-production.up.railway.app/api/v1.

 ### Mobile